-Other adjustments to the maximum guarantee are the same as for non-disabled workers: the maximum is increased if you begin receiving payments from PBGC after age 65 and it is reduced if your pension includes benefits for a surviving spouse or other beneficiary.
+Other adjustments to the maximum guarantee are the same as for non-disabled workers.
+The maximum guarantee is increased if you begin receiving payments from PBGC after age 65.
+It is reduced if your benefit form includes benefits for a surviving spouse or other beneficiary.
 See also Guarantees for Disabled Participants.

-- If your plan was created or amended to increase benefits within five years before the plan’s termination date, your benefit may not be fully guaranteed.
-PBGC guarantees up to the larger of 20% of the benefit increase or $20 per month for each full year the benefit increase was in effect.
-If you own more than 50% of the business, stricter limits apply.
+- If your plan was created or amended to increase benefits within five years before the plan's termination date, your benefit may not be fully guaranteed.
+PBGC guarantees 20 percent of the benefit increase or $20 per month, whichever is greater, for each full year the benefit increase was in effect.
+If you own more than 50 percent of the business, stricter limits apply.

 - If you became eligible for additional benefits as a result of an event such as the shutdown of a facility that occurred after July 26, 2005, and less than five years before your plan's termination date, the increase is not fully guaranteed.

 - If your plan provides supplemental benefits, such as temporary payments, they may not be fully guaranteed.
 Generally, PBGC does not guarantee any monthly pension amount that is greater than the monthly benefit your plan would have provided if you had retired at your normal retirement age under the plan's straight-life annuity with no survivor benefits.

 Special rules may apply if you are disabled.

 A. Yes.
-PBGC will pay benefits to your surviving beneficiary if you elected a benefit form that provides survivor benefits, whether you retired before or after your plan terminated.
+PBGC will pay benefits to your surviving beneficiary if you elected a benefit form that provides survivor benefits.

-- If you chose an annuity that can pay a beneficiary only for a limited period of time (such as a certain-and-continuous annuity), upon your death we will pay any remaining benefits to your most recently named beneficiary.
+- If you chose an annuity that pays a beneficiary only for a limited period of time (such as a certain-and-continuous annuity), upon your death, PBGC will pay any remaining benefits to your most recently named beneficiary.